/* Scenario metadata

 Connie is watching you.
 You have the SAM in your scan and the whiskey compass rocking gently to your left.

 You know the rules.
-An emergency is "a distress or urgency condition"; the pilot decides.
+An emergency is a distress or urgency condition, and the pilot decides.
 Declaring gets you priority handling, any vector you need, any altitude, any airport.
-It also triggers paperwork.
-It does not, by itself, make anything harder; it just makes some things easier.
+It also triggers paperwork, maybe a phone call.
+It does not, by itself, make anything harder.
+It just makes some things easier.

 <div class="choice-list">